allemas/jdk-22/README.md

 StructuredTaskScope don't come alone, principally:
 - StructuredTaskScope creates a new (virtual) thread for each subtask.
 A subtask can create its own nested StructuredTaskScope to fork its own subtasks, thus creating a hierarchy.
 - Shutdown policies deal with concurrent subtasks.
 It is common to use short-circuiting patterns to avoid doing unnecessary work.
-- Processing results : allow to manage composite results and permit processing subtasks results.
+- Processing results: allow to manage composite results and permit processing subtasks results.

 I'll let you discover the rest with Fan-in scenarios and Custom shutdown policies [here](https://openjdk.org/jeps/462#Custom-shutdown-policies)